 Single Revolution Clutch

 How Does a Single Revolution Clutch Work?

-In a Single Revolution Clutch the sprocket or other specified device, such as a pulley, gear, flywheel, etc., rotates continuously counterclockwise while the pawl is engaged and drives the shaft counterclockwise whenever the pawl (A) is removed.
+In a Single Revolution Clutch also known as SRC sprocket clutch the sprocket or other specified device, such as a pulley, gear, flywheel, etc., rotates continuously counterclockwise while the pawl is engaged and drives the shaft counterclockwise whenever the pawl (A) is removed.
 Any fixed angle of rotation is possible from a fraction of a revolution, obtained by using more than one pin, to any number of whole revolutions by allowing the pawl to stay disengaged.
 The most common revolution is a single revolution.
 This can easily be reversed to be clockwise driven.

+Single Revolution Clutch